'Shout for joy to the Lord, all the Earth, burst into jubilant song with music.'

 Wider Opportunities – Whole class instrumental lessons

 Each year we are pleased to be able to offer whole class instrumental lessons, taught by a Trafford Music Service teacher.
-Currently our Year 4 pupils have this wonderful musical experience in the Summer term of the academic year.
-Most recently they learnt to play the ukulele on a 10 week programme, culminating in a concert in school.
+Currently our Year 4 and 5 pupils had wonderful musical experience!
+Most recently they learnt to play the Tenor horn, trumpet, trombone, clarinet and saxophone.
 We have had a long tradition of offering this kind of opportunity to our children once during their time in the juniors.
 Instrumental lessons bring a wealth of learning experience to children, and there is interesting research looking into the effects learning to play an instrument has on other developing skills such as social, emotional, visual memory, literacy skills as well as the overall positive effects on wellbeing and mental health.

 Interesting articles on music and its benefits